 I just gave you the 10,000-foot view of design thinking, but there’s so much more to learn.
 If you’re looking for ways to unlock your design-thinking potential, check out these resources.

 Want to try something you learned here, but don't have Articulate software?
-Download a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+Download a free trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.